mdabrowski1990/uds/docs/source/pages/message.rst

 All :class:`~uds.messages.uds_message.UdsMessage` **attributes are validated on each value change**, therefore a user will face an exception if one tries to set an invalid (incompatible with the annotation) value to of these attributes.

-Attributes provided by :class:`~uds.messages.uds_message.UdsMessage` class:
+Attributes implemented in :class:`~uds.messages.uds_message.UdsMessage` class:
  - :attr:`~uds.messages.uds_message.UdsMessage.payload` - settable
  - :attr:`~uds.messages.uds_message.UdsMessage.addressing` - settable